gobuffalo/docs/templates/en/docs/db/fizz.md

 For example for PostgreSQL you could pass `jsonb` and it will be supported, however, SQLite will yell very loudly at you if you do the same thing!

+To use PostgreSQL array types, the brackets must be before the type rather than after, e.g.: `[]string`

 #### Supported Options:

 * `primary` - Whether the column is the primary key.
 To have a composite key look [below](#composite-primary-key). `example: {"primary": true}`